Garciat/garciat.github.io/_posts/2020-06-27-python-effects-free-monad-async-await.md

         except Effect as effect_inner:
           # Either the effect was not handled, or it was mapped; continue trying
           effect = effect_inner
-      raise  # re-raise unhandled effect; none of the handlers returned a value
+      raise effect  # re-raise unhandled effect; none of the handlers returned a value
     else:
       impossible()